 Gardeners across the United States risk finding their prize petunias infested with tobacco budworms.
 These green caterpillars are the larvae of the 1 1/2-inch wide Helicoverpa virescens moth.

 The female moths deposit their eggs on a petunia's foliage and buds at dusk.
 The eggs hatch into striped caterpillars.
 Their colors range from light green or light brown to red and other dark shades.
 The coloration acts as camouflage and varies according to the plants on which the pests feed.

 Life Cycle of Tobacco Budworms

-Newly tobacco budworms feed on a petunia's flowers for about four weeks before falling to the ground.
+Newly hatched tobacco budworms feed on a petunia's flowers for about four weeks before falling to the ground.
 They tunnel from 2 to 6 inches deep, build dirt cocoons and pupate.
 Where winter temperatures remain above 20 degrees Fahrenheit, the caterpillars entering the soil in autumn can survive until spring.
 The adults emerge after pupation to mate and lay eggs.
 Two generations of these worms typically attack petunias in a single growing season.

 Damage to Petunia Plants

 The tobacco budworms feed on flower buds and flower ovaries.
 Some buds don't open at all.
 Infected buds that do open have chewed, shredded petals.
 Budworm infestations, and the damage they cause, worsen as the summer passes.

 Checking your petunias daily for chewed buds and blooms is the best way to limit tobacco budworm damage.
 The caterpillars feed most heavily in the early evening.
 Examine the plants, then manually remove and destroy the worms.
 If that's impractical, do a daytime check under the petunias' lower leaves and around their bases as the worms frequently hide in the soil during daylight.
 Tilling your petunia bed in fall destroys overwintering pupae.